 Requirements:

-• Master’s degree in biology, chemistry, physics, science education, or a related field
+• Master's degree in mathematics, mathematics education, or related field

 • Commitment to equity and belonging in teaching practices